phsycologicalFudge/AvarionX-Android-Antivirus/README.md

 - No personal data collection
 - Files are never uploaded as cloud checks use hashes only
 - No user accounts
 - No tracking or analytics
+- No Ads (Play store version does include ads)

 ## Open source status